-- (1) Connect an external electrical supply. - (2) Open the panel giving access to the NORMAL/PRACTICE switch in the pylon and ensure that it is set at NORMAL. - (3) Make the appropriate selection for bomb release (para.
-2), operate the push switch on the control column handgrip and ensure that the release hooks open.
+- (1) Connect an external electrical supply. - (2) Open the panel giving access to the 'NORMAL/PRACTICE' switch in the pylon and ensure that it is set at 'NORMAL'. - (3) Make the appropriate selection for bomb release (Para.2), operate the push switch on the control column handgrip and ensure that the release hooks open.
 Switch off the selector switches. - (4) Operate the re-set button of the jettison and re-set mechanism (starboard button) to close the release unit hooks.
-Operate the DE-FUZING switch and then the BOMB JETTISON or CLEAR AIRCRAFT switch (para.
-3).
-The hooks should open.
+Operate the De-fuzing switch and then the bomb jettison switch (Para.3).
+The hooks should open. - (5) Return the switches to normal and disconnect the external supply.
+Replace the access panels.